-We’ll take you through the hidden gems and insider tips of being a Missouri pet parent, and while we’re at it, we’ll go through the ins-and-outs of pet insurance so you can keep your furry companion (and your wallet) covered.
+We’ll take you through the hidden gems and insider tips of being a Missouri pet parent, and while we’re at it, we’ll go through the ins-and-outs of pet insurance in Missouri so you can keep your furry companion (and your wallet) covered.

 Pet insurance assists in covering the costs of your veterinary bills.
 You pay a premium each month to the insurance company, and in return, you can care for your canine or feline fur family members without having to worry about how much it will cost.

 With Lemonade pet insurance, there are numerous ways to customize your policy with our coverage options: